wp-plugins/catwalker/readme.txt

 Set the preference to use or not use the custom "Attributes" taxonomy on the Writing Settings page.

 == Changelog ==

+= 1.2 =

+Adds an option to set a custom number of posts on category archive pages.

 = 1.1 =